janlelis/relaxed.ruby.style/README.md

 ### Style/EndBlock

 [Disabled rule](https://github.com/bbatsov/ruby-style-guide#no-END-blocks).
-Use `END` blocks or `Kernel#at_exit' for code that should be executed when the program quits.
+Use `END` blocks or `Kernel#at_exit` for code that should be executed when the program quits.

 ### Style/FormatString

 [Disabled rule](https://github.com/bbatsov/ruby-style-guide#sprintf).
-Creating format string can be done using the `String#%` method.
+Creating format string should be done using the [`String#%` method](http://idiosyncratic-ruby.com/49-what-the-format.html).

 ### Style/IfUnlessModifier